MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/application-proxy-configure-custom-domain.md

 All certificate management is through the individual application pages.
 Go to the application's **Application Proxy** page to access the **Certificate** field.

 You can use the same certificate for many applications, as long as they share an external host.
 If an uploaded certificate works with another application, it will be applied automatically.
-You won't be prompted to upload it again when adding or configuring the app.
+You won't be prompted to upload it again when you add or configure the app.

 When a certificate expires, you get a warning telling you to upload another certificate.
 If the certificate is revoked, your users may see a security warning when accessing the app.
 To update the certificate for an app, navigate to the **Application Proxy** page for the app, select **Certificate**, and upload a new certificate.
 If the old certificate isn't being used by other apps, it's deleted automatically.